skypanther/timpoulsen.com/content/python_multiprocessing.md

 Date: April 15, 2019
 Category: Python
 Tags: python
-Status: draft

 Modern CPUs typically feature multiple cores, which in some sense is like having multiple computers at your disposal.
 By default, your Python code will run on one core.
 But when performance is critical, you can use multiple cores to run operations simultaneously.
 In this article, I'll walk through how we used multiprocessing in our FIRST Robotics code to run our scripts across all four cores of our Jetson TX2 board.

 Python supports both multithreading and multiprocessing.
 Judging by the number of StackOverflow posts on the topic, there's a ton of confusion surrounding these terms.
 There are many <a href="https://realpython.com/python-concurrency/" target="_blank">articles</a> explaining the differences and nuances of multithreading and multiprocessing.
 Here's my take:

-* Multithreading &mdash; run portions of your code **asynchronously** so that your script doesn't have to wait for **I/O bound operations**; but all your code runs on the same CPU core, and **shares the same memory and variable space.**
+- Multithreading &mdash; run portions of your code **asynchronously** so that your script doesn't have to wait for **I/O bound operations**; but all your code runs on the same CPU core, and **shares the same memory and variable space.**
-* Multiprocessing &mdash; run portions of your code **simultaneously** across multiple cores so that you script doesn't have to wait for **CPU bound operations**; because your code runs across multiple cores, each process has its own **separate memory and variable space.**
+- Multiprocessing &mdash; run portions of your code **simultaneously** across multiple cores so that you script doesn't have to wait for **CPU bound operations**; because your code runs across multiple cores, each process has its own **separate memory and variable space.**

 Use multithreading if your script needs to access data across the network, read a lot of data from disk, or do other I/O bound operations.
 Multithreading isn't really running code simultaneously.
 It's just not stopping everything while waiting for the I/O operation to finish.

 Use multiprocessing if your script does a lot of computation, such as processing image frames from a webcam stream.
 You might employ multithreading to do the camera I/O. But multiprocessing would let you do the processing simultaneously with other code your script might perform.
 Sharing information between processes is more difficult since processes don't share memory or variables.